-The Common Good aims to provide sustainable funding for continued research and offer researchers the resources to start making their life-saving dreams a reality, dreams like those of Dr Monica Ng.
+The Common Good aims to provide sustainable funding for continued blood research and offer researchers the resources to start making their life-saving dreams a reality, dreams like those of Dr Monica Ng.
 Beginning her career as a junior researcher, with an idea that was “out there” and a project that took five years to develop.
 Monica is grateful for the support she has received from TCG, “I think the foundation has actually supported more than half of the entire PhD project.
 The research wouldn’t have been possible without this funding, I would say.”

 Monica’s interest in research was identified while at medical school and spending time at the UQ laboratories, where working with cell cultures led to the beginnings of a higher research degree.
 As Monica also continued her medical degree she began to feel the desire to work within more clinically based research “I wanted to do something that I guess synergised better with my medical training.”
 With a head full of ideas and dreams of saving lives through clinically relevant research, it wasn’t until she was awarded a New Investigator grant from TCG that her research journey truly began.
 “Before the grant I had just come up with an idea, but now I actually had the support and resources to go and do it.
 One’s a pipe dream and the other one is real.”
 Said Monica.